 Amazon Alexa and Google Assistant controls are available, enabling you to start or stop a clean using your voice.
 This is handy if you don’t want to reach for the app or the controls on top.

-Roborock S5 Max performance and navigation – Quickly finds its way around your home
+Performance and navigation – The Roborock S5 Max quickly finds its way around your home

 I tested the robot vac by spreading a teaspoon of flour in an X pattern right up against the skirting board to start.
 The Roborock S5 Max moved right up against the edges and managed to get most bar a small trace at the end, which is typical of robot cleaners.
 Nevertheless, the performance was very good.